Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `Act_GiveObjList` Gives NPCs a list of objectives.
     1. `STRING|Activator` The NPCs to receive the objectives.
     1. `STRING` The `ObjList` nickname to refer to.
+- `Act_NNPath` Only for players.
+Sets their normal player waypoint route.
+For a waypoint the system and position must be given.
+It will clear all waypoints if the system is not specified.
+    1. `STRING|Activator` Object by name or label to set the message or waypoint.
+    1. `[INTEGER] :0` Resource ID to display as message to the players. `0` shows no message.
+    1. `[STRING]` The system nickname for the waypoint.
+    1. `[FLOAT] :0` The x-axis position for the waypoint.
+    1. `[FLOAT] :0` The y-axis position for the waypoint.
+    1. `[FLOAT] :0` The z-axis position for the waypoint.
+    1. `[True|False] :False` Whether this should be not a singular waypoint but an actual best-path route. **Best route may not work if the player does not have relevant system connections discovered.**
+    1. `[STRING]` The optional object nickname to specify as waypoint destination.
+Not limited to the mission; this can be any static world solar.
 - `Act_SetNNObj` Only for players.
-Sets their current objective.
+Sets their current mission objective.
 For a waypoint the system and position must be given.
 It will clear all waypoints if the system is not specified.
     1. `STRING|Activator` Object by name or label to set the message or waypoint.
     1. `[INTEGER] :0` Resource ID to display as message to the players. `0` shows no message.
     1. `[STRING]` The system nickname for the waypoint.